MKuranowski/TokyoGTFS/README.md

 Before launching install those using `pip3 install -r requirements.txt`, or e.g. from your package manager.

-Currently, only a script for converting static rail data is available.

 Here's a list of all the scripts.

 ### static.rail